storesafe/cordova-sqlite-storage/README.md

 ## Status

+- This version uses a `before_plugin_install` hook to install some dependencies via npm
+- PhoneGap Build support is dropped from this version (problems reported with Cordova-sqlite-storage version, not tested with the new `before_plugin_install` hook)
 - A recent version of Cordova (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are not supported by this project.
 - iOS database location is now mandatory, as documented below.
 - This version supports the use of two (2) possible Android sqlite database implementations: